keys icon

 Pros and cons of a short-term fixed mortgage

-• You are not ‘locked in’ to a set interest rate for more than a few years, enabling you to seek a new deal if there is a better offer available.
+• They can offer more flexibility as you’re not ‘locked in’ to a fixed interest rate for more than a few years, allowing you to secure a new deal if interest rates fall and better offers become available.

 Pros and cons of a longer-term fixed mortgage